NVIDIA/spark-rapids/docs/compatibility.md

 The GPU implementation of `approximate_percentile` uses [t-Digests](https://arxiv.org/abs/1902.04023) which have high accuracy, particularly near the tails of a distribution.
-Because the results are not bit-for-bit identical with the Apache Spark implementation of `approximate_percentile`, this feature is disabled by default and can be enabled by setting `spark.rapids.sql.incompatibleOps.enabled=true`.
+The results are not bit-for-bit identical with the Apache Spark implementation of `approximate_percentile`.
+This feature is enabled by default and can be disabled by setting `spark.rapids.sql.expression.ApproximatePercentile=false`.

 ## Conditionals and operations with side effects (ANSI mode)